sys-ronin/rough_docu/app_visual.md

 **Description**

 The header shows the path to the current notebook using numbered segments.
-Each segment is numbered relative to the current view (starting at 1 for the first visible segment).
-The path is truncated to fit the terminal width.

-**Fish‑Eye Path Truncation**

-When the hierarchy is too deep to display fully, the path is truncated intelligently:

-- Shallow paths (≤ 4 segments): displayed fully with numbers: `[1]Project/[2]Subproject/[3]Active`
-- Medium paths (5 segments): shows first segment, ellipsis, last three: `[1]Company/.../[4]Division/[5]Team`
-- Deep paths (> 5 segments): shows ellipsis and last three: `.../[4]Division/[5]Team/[6]Project`

-The numbers always restart at 1 from the first visible segment.
-This allows jump commands (`j2`, `j3`) to work from any depth without knowing absolute positions.
+Paths are truncated to fit the terminal width: shallow paths show full; deeper paths show ellipsis and last visible segments.
+Numbers restart from 1 at the first visible segment for jump navigation.

-Notes and files are displayed together, each with a timestamp.
+Notes and files are interleaved, each with its last updated timestamp.
 Subnotebooks appear as a gateway at the bottom.
-The gateway number is the next number after the last note.
+The gateway number is `len(paginated_notes) + 1`.

-Commands:
+**Commands:**
-- `[C]reate` – choose between regular note, specialized file, or subnotebook
+- `[C]reate` – choose regular note, specialized file, or subnotebook
-- `[V]iew` – open a note, file, or the subnotebook gateway (requires number)
+- `[V]iew` – open note, file, or subnotebook gateway (requires number)
-- `[D]elete` – delete a note or file (forget or erase)
+- `[D]elete` – delete note or file (forget or erase)
 - `[A]ctivity` – view activity for this notebook and all descendants
 - `[B]ack` – return to home
 - `[N]ext` / `[P]rev` – page through notes
-- `[J]ump` – jump to any notebook in the current path (using the numbered path segments)
+- `[J]ump` – jump to any notebook in the current path
 - `[Q]uit` – exit

 ---